BACKGROUND:

 affects the heart rate.

-The heart is a mechanical device whose function
+The heart acts like a mechanical device whose function

 is to pump blood through the body to replenish oxygen lacking blood cells